Dev-Salem/quizwiz/README.md

 Due to the limitations of chatgpt 3.5 turbo, the API is only able to summarize ~3 pages at a time.

 ## 💡 Contribution
-Fell free to add/request features by making a pull request, or by reporting bugs.
+Feel free to add/request features by making a pull request, or by reporting bugs.

+## Roadmap
+[  ] add tests

 ## 🗞️ License
 MIT License